snowdrop/jester/README.md

 }
 ```

+Or we can run the test via command line using the property `ts.scenario.target=kubernetes`.

 Kubernetes will try to pull the image from a container registry (by default, it's `localhost:5000`).
 We can provide the registry via the property `ts.services.all.image.registry=quay.io`, or add this property in the `test.properties` or `global.properties` or configure your service using the `@ServiceConfiguration` annotation.
 More about how to configure your services in the [Configuration](#configuration) section.